+yen in the term ended March 2016.
 Meanwhile, accounts receivable increased by 3.8 billion yen in the term ended March 2016.
 Most of this amount originated from installments receivable related to premium services.
 For example, when a Just Price Fon (a low-priced smartphone) is sold, payment for the hardware of 30,000 yen will be collected as part of the monthly service fees.
 Namely, the 30,000 yen is the credit sales price.

-The rate of increase will gradually slow as receivables are collected.
-The increased receivable amount will stop growing and then start to decrease.
-The total receivable amount on the other hand will continue to increase, however, this can be managed within the operating cash flow and will not considerably increase interest-bearing debt.
 Even though the accounts receivable increases, the Company will not remove this from the balance sheet.
 Since the Company is fully aware of its customer attributes, there is virtually no risk of irrecoverable debt.
 The Company can manage with funds on hand and handle loans without any problem.

 There are no major financial concerns.
 So how should the Company make efficient use of its free cash flow from now on?
 Well, the Company will be able to put more effort into investing in human resources and start to consider R&D-type open innovations.
 As a financial strategy, the Company considers a sound financial position to be an equity ratio of at least 50% and a degree of indebtedness within 25%.
-The Company raised 2.3 billion yen through equity financing in January 2014.
-In terms of the usage of these funds, the Company allocated 900 million yen to opening new stores, 1.1 billion yen to renovating existing stores, and 300 million yen to improving its IT system.